Civil War for Truth: Introduction

 You can’t blame the manifestation of that sort of thing on any of those levels.
 When a society goes down that way it goes down everywhere at the same time.
 It’s not the totalitarians at the top and all the happy people striving to be free at the bottom.
 Not at all.
 It’s Totalitarianism on every single level of the hierarchy.

 Jordan B Peterson, 2017 Personality 22: Conclusion: Psychology and Belief[9:1] (45:00)

 To understand why our Gated Institutions break down all at the same time, we need to understand the problems first and how they are connected.
 I’ll shine a light on the offenders like politicians, corporations, academia, science, media corporations, journalism, and social media in the next parts of this essay.

-This is the first part of a seven-part series that investigates why the last 10 years were so uniquely turbulent with ever-increasing political division, rampant censorship, and growing authoritarianism.
+This is the first part of a seven-part series that investigates, why the last 10 years were uniquely turbulent with ever-increasing political division, rampant censorship, and growing authoritarianism.
 The next part will investigate our politicians and corporations.

 - Corporatism and Technocracy

 - Political Division

 - Media and Journalism